A Brief History of the Sylvaner Grape

 In Germany, Sylvaner is anything but a rare grape variety.
-In fact, this centuries-old cross of Traminer and the now largely unknown Österreichisch Weiss played a prominent for during hundreds of years in Germany—as well as in Alsace, Switzerland (where today it is better known as Johannisberger), the Val d’Isarco of Alto Adige (Northern Italy) and certainly Austria.
+In fact, this centuries-old cross of Traminer and the now largely unknown Österreichisch Weiss played a prominent role for hundreds of years in Germany—as well as in Alsace, Switzerland (where today it is better known as Johannisberger), the Val d’Isarco of Alto Adige (Northern Italy) and certainly Austria.
 These are all countries that used to be part of the imperial and royal monarchy until its sinking in 1918.
 It is here where the story of Sylvaner most probably began.

 In the world of wine, there is almost no country more proud of a grape that used to be the "star" of each field blend, back in the good old days before the two World Wars.
 Sylvaner lost its excellent reputation of being vigorous, robust and savory during the second half of the last century, when it was planted as a monovarietal (like almost all the other modern grape varieties) and cropped with much too high yields.
 Its plantings have lost acreage dramatically since the 1960s, where as the Pinot varieties (Pinot Blanc, Pinot Gris and now even Pinot Noir)—as well as Chardonnay Riesling, Grüner Veltliner and even Sauvignon Blanc—took over in the vineyards.
 Although you can find several first-class, old-vine Sylvaners today in Alsace, Alto Adige and Valais (Switzerland), the reputation is not great and it is rarely identified in official statistics anymore.